 Source: Scale AI

 The Nucleus query bar filters dataset items or annotations based on the given conditions, which can also be combined with AND or OR statements.
-This type of search is a structured query search, while a natural language search is akin to what users would type in a Google search.
-Natural language search enables users to locate images using simple English text queries like "a pedestrian wearing a suit" or "a chaotic intersection."
+For all image datasets, natural language search is also available (akin to what users would type in a Google search).
+Unlike structured querying that depends on annotations, autotags, or predictions, natural language search allows users to search their datasets using plain English.
+Users can also search by selecting an image and clicking “Find Similar”.

 Source: Scale AI